Learning to accelerate distributed ADMM using graph neural networks: Discussion conclusion

-The authors thank Daniel Arnström for helpful discussions and suggestions.
-This research was funded in part by Sweden’s Innovation Agency (Vinnova), grant number 2022-03023, the Centre for Interdisciplinary Mathematics at Uppsala University (CIM), and supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
+\acks{The authors thank Daniel Arnström for helpful discussions and suggestions and the anonymous reviewers for their thoughtful comments.
+This research was funded in part by Sweden’s Innovation Agency (Vinnova), grant number 2022-03023, the Centre for Interdisciplinary Mathematics at Uppsala University (CIM), and supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation. }